 A veritable skyscraper on the water, Allure dwarfs the other ships at its home in Port Everglades.

-On hand for the preview were plenty of famous names: Jeffrey Katzenberg (chief executive officer of DreamWorks Animation), Hoda Kotb and Kathie Lee Gifford from
+On hand for the preview were plenty of famous names: Jeffrey Katzenberg (chief executive officer of DreamWorks Animation), Hoda Kotb and Kathie Lee Gifford from Today, and Adam Sandler and Katie Holmes, who were shooting scenes for their movie, Jack and Jill.

 Here's a glimpse of what a giant floating city is like.